 The Center’s work to improve emergency preparedness in Northeast Ohio has four major components:

-- preparedness partnerships with public health departments and public safety organizations (police, fire, emergency medical services)
+- Preparedness partnerships with public health departments and public safety organizations (e.g., police, fire and emergency medical services)

-Since 2003, The Center’s staff has served as the regional healthcare coordinator for 28 acute care hospital facilities over a five-county region (Ashtabula, Cuyahoga, Geauga, Lake, and Lorain).
-In this role, The Center’s Northeast Ohio Emergency Preparedness Initiative staff assists hospitals in strengthening their abilities to respond to manmade or natural disaster events through planning, coordination, collaboration, and grant administration.
-Funds for this project have been made possible by the Ohio Department of Health and the U.S. Department of Health and Human Services.
+Since 2003, The Center’s emergency preparedness experts have served as the regional healthcare coordinators for 27 acute-care hospitals over a five-county region including Ashtabula, Cuyahoga, Geauga, Lake and Lorain.
+In this role, the team assists hospitals in strengthening their abilities to respond to disastrous events through planning, coordination, collaboration and grant administration.

 - Bed Tracking System

 - Hospital Evacuation / Shelter in Place / Surge